squid-cache/squid-cache.github.io/SquidFaq/InterceptionProxy.rst

 == Requirements and methods for Interception Caching ==
  * You need to have a good understanding of what you are doing before you start.
 This involves understanding at a TCP layer what is happening to the connections.
 This will help you both configure the system and additionally assist you if your end clients experience problems after you have deployed your solution.
- * Squid-2.5, Squid-2.6 or Squid-3.0.
-You should run the latest version of 2.6 or 3.0 that is available at the time.
+ * A current Squid (2.5+).
+You should run the latest version of Squid that is available at the time.
- * A newer OS may make things easier, especially with Linux.
-Linux 2.6.9 supports WCCP via the native GRE kernel module.
-This will save you having to build the ip_wccp module by hand later on, and also means that any upgrades to your kernel will not result in a broken binary WCCP module.
+ * A current OS may make things easier.
  * Quite likely you will need a network device which can redirect the traffic to your cache.
 If your Squid box is also functioning as a router and all traffic from and to your network is in the path, you can skip this step.
 If your cache is a standalone box on a LAN that does not normally see your clients web browsing traffic, you will need to choose a method of redirecting the HTTP traffic from your client machines to the cache.
 This is typically done with a network appliance such as a router or Layer 3 switch which either rewrite the destination MAC address or alternatively encapsulate the network traffic via a GRE or WCCP tunnel to your cache.
 NB: If you are using Cisco routers and switches in your network you may wish to investigate the use of WCCP.
 WCCP is an extremely flexible way of redirecting traffic and is intelligent enough to automatically stop redirecting client traffic if your cache goes offline.
 This may involve you upgrading your router or switch to a release of IOS or an upgraded featureset which supports WCCP.
 There is a section written specifically on WCCP below.

 == Steps involved in configuring Interception Caching ==
- * Building a Squid with the correct options to ./configure to support the redirection and handle the clients correctly
+ * Building a Squid with the correct options to ./configure to support the redirection and handle the clients correctly.
  * Routing the traffic from port 80 to the port your Squid is configured to accept the connections on
  * Decapsulating the traffic that your network device sends to Squid (only if you are using GRE or WCCP to intercept the traffic)
  * Configuring your network device to redirect the port 80 traffic.
 The first two steps are required and the last two may or may not be required depending on how you intend to route the HTTP traffic to your cache.

-!It is ''critical'' to read the full comments in the squid.conf file and in this document in it's entirety before you begin.
+!It is '''critical''' to read the full comments in the squid.conf file and in this document in it's entirety before you begin.
 Getting Interception Caching to work with Squid is non-trivial and requires many subsystems of both Squid and your network to be configured exactly right or else you will find that it will not work and your users will not be able to browse at all.
 You MUST test your configuration out in a non-live environment before you unleash this feature on your end users.

 === Compile a version of Squid which accepts connections for other addresses === Firstly you need to build Squid with the correct options to ./configure, and then you need to configure squid.conf to support Intercept Caching.